AdobeDocs/analytics-learn.en/help/implementation/implementation-basics/map-contextdata-variables-into-props-and-evars-with-processing-rules.md

 ---
 title: Map contextData Variables into Props and Evars with Processing Rules
-seo-title: Map contextData Variables into Props and Evars with Processing Rules
 description: When using contextData variables in your Adobe Analytics implementation, in order to have your data show up in actual reports, you need to map the contextData variables to props/eVars in the Processing Rules interface.
 This video shows you how to do this.
-seo-description: When using contextData variables in your Adobe Analytics implementation, in order to have your data show up in actual reports, you need to map the contextData variables to props/eVars in the Processing Rules interface.
-This video shows you how to do this.
-uuid: fe71e027-c1cb-4a56-9650-010ddd8fe4ed
-discoiquuid: ec98d9ac-5377-48a3-a741-db193e0944b6
 feature: implementation basics
 topics:
 audience: implementer
 activity: implement
 doc-type: technical video
-author: Doug Moore
 team: Technical Marketing
 kt: 1850
 ---

-# Map contextData Variables into Props and Evars with Processing Rules {#map-contextdata-variables-into-props-and-evars-with-processing-rules}
+# Map [!DNL contextData] Variables into [!DNL Props] and [!DNL Evars] with [!UICONTROL Processing Rules] {#map-contextdata-variables-into-props-and-evars-with-processing-rules}

-When using contextData variables in your Adobe Analytics implementation, in order to have your data show up in actual reports, you need to map the contextData variables to props/eVars in the Processing Rules interface.
+When using [!DNL contextData] variables in your Adobe Analytics implementation, in order to have your data show up in actual reports, you need to map the [!DNL contextData] variables to [!DNL props/eVars] in the [!UICONTROL Processing Rules] interface.
 This video shows you how to do this.

 >[!VIDEO](https://video.tv.adobe.com/v/26124/?quality=12)